Managing Skin Flares

 Key takeaways

-• When a flare hits, the goal involves three things: soothe the inflammation, repair your skin barrier, and understand what triggered it — so you can get ahead of it next time
+• When a flare hits, the goal involves three things: soothe the inflammation, repair your skin barrier, and understand what triggered it so you can get ahead of it next time.

 Understanding Skin Flares

-While eczema and psoriasis are different conditions, they share a common pattern: flares happen when inflammation rises and the skin barrier breaks down.
-Managing a flare means addressing both — calming the inflammation and helping your skin repair itself.
+While eczema and psoriasis are different conditions, they share a common pattern.
+Flares happen when inflammation rises and the skin barrier breaks down.
+Managing a flare means addressing both: calming the inflammation and helping your skin repair itself.

 Your Daily Skin Care Foundation

-A consistent daily routine is one of the most effective ways to support your skin between flares — and to recover faster when they happen.
+A consistent daily routine is one of the most effective ways to support your skin between flares and to recover faster when they happen.

-• Use gentle, fragrance-free cleansers — avoid products with added fragrances, dyes, or essential oils.
+• Use gentle, fragrance-free cleansers.
+Avoid products with added fragrances, dyes, or essential oils.

-When You’re in a Flare
+When You Are in a Flare

 When a flare is active, your prescribed medication is your most important tool.
 Apply it directly to affected areas once or twice daily as directed by your provider.
 Always apply your prescription medication first, then moisturize the rest of your body.

-• Sensitive areas — For areas like your face, skin folds, and groin, your care team may prescribe medications specifically formulated for those areas.
+• Sensitive areas.
+For areas like your face, skin folds, and groin, your care team may prescribe medications specifically formulated for those areas.
 Always follow their guidance.

 Getting to Know Your Triggers